Updated on June 14, 2018

 It is not a secret that if you want to be successful in any kind of 3D printing technology you must know some essential techniques.
 Knowing these key process related aspects helps you to 3D print desired objects quickly and at a very high success rate.
 Although, there are quite a few SLA 3D printing techniques for this, we will only focus on one and it is called attachment layer or raft.
-Although some people call it raft, we will stick to the term “attachment layer” as “raft” is commonly used in filament 3D printing.

-Generally, attachment layer is a thin pad on which you lay down your 3D object.
+Generally, raft is a thin pad on which you lay down your 3D object.
 It can be incorporated during your CAD process or added with some SLA 3D printing software solutions.
 It is also worth mentioning that this SLA 3D printing technique is mostly relevant to “bottom-up” approach.
 This approach of resin 3D printing produces objects upside down.

-There are quite a few observable failures that can happen if you do not use attachment layer or use incorrect one.
+There are quite a few observable failures that can happen if you do not use raft or use incorrect one.
 The most common issue that we see is when 3D printed object separates from build plate and falls down.
 This can also have minor or significant damage to your VAT bottom coating (FEP film or PDMS).
 Another issue is when part of the model separates from build plate.
 In this case you will see part of the model still sticking to build plate and part of it hanging in the air.
 Last common problem is when model sticks to FEP film instead of sticking to build plate.
 That one might also be because of incorrect parameters of attachment layer.

 Like most other 3D printing technologies SLA 3D printing produces objects layer-by-layer by selectively curing 3D resin.
 After each layer is cured, build plate moves up and separates newly cured layer from FEP film or PDMS silicon.
 Right after that, process continues with curing the very next layer and its separation from VAT bottom.
 This process continues until an entire object is produced.